Marxism–Leninism: Theology

-Analysis
+Criticism

-General criticism
+General

 Marxism–Leninism has been broadly criticized, particularly in its Stalinist and Maoist variants, across the political spectrum.
-Most Marxist–Leninist states have been regarded as authoritarian, and some of them have been accused of being totalitarian, especially the Soviet Union under Joseph Stalin, China under Mao Zedong, Cambodia under Pol Pot, and Romania under Nicolae Ceaușescu.
+Most communist states have been regarded as authoritarian, and some of them have been accused of being totalitarian, especially the Soviet Union under Joseph Stalin, China under Mao Zedong, North Korea under Kim Il Sung, and Romania under Nicolae Ceaușescu.
 Rival ideologies were persecuted, including dissident leftists, and most elections had only one candidate.
 According to Daniel Gray, Silvio Pons, and David Martin Walker, Marxist–Leninist regimes have carried out killings and political repression of dissidents and social classes ("enemies of the people"), such as the Red Terror and Great Purge in the Soviet Union and the Campaign to Suppress Counterrevolutionaries in China, partly as a result of Marxist–Leninist ideology.
 According to Gray, they were justified as a means of maintaining "proletarian power".
 According to Gray and Walker, political dissidents were deemed to be "distorting the true path to communism".
 According to Pons, repression of social groups was deemed a necessary part of class struggle against the "exploiting classes".
 In addition, Robert Service stated that mass religious persecution, such as in the Soviet Union and in China, was motivated by Marxist–Leninist atheism.

-According to Pons, Marxist–Leninist states carried out ethnic cleansing, most notably the forced population transfer in the Soviet Union and the Cambodian Genocide, as partly of an effort to extend state control by homogenising their populations and removing ethnic groups that maintained their "cultural, political and economic distinctiveness".
+According to Pons, communist states carried out ethnic cleansing, most notably the forced population transfer in the Soviet Union and the Cambodian genocide, as part of an effort to extend state control by homogenising their populations and removing ethnic groups that maintained their "cultural, political and economic distinctiveness".
 Such states have been accused of genocidal acts in China, Poland, and Ukraine; there is still a debate among scholars whether ideology played a role, to what extent, and whether they meet the legal definition of genocide.
 For Robert Service, the Soviet Union and China enforced collectivisation, and their widespread use of forced labour in labour camps, such as the Gulag and Laogai, was inherited by Nazi Germany.
 Although some non-communist states used forced labour, according to Service what was different was "the dispatch of people to the camps for no reason other than the misfortune of belonging to a suspect social class."
 According to Pons, this was justified by Marxist–Leninist ideology and seen as a means of "redemption".
 According to Service, their economic policies are blamed for causing major famines such as the Holodomor and Great Chinese Famine; however, scholars disagree on the Holodomor genocide question, and Nobel laureate Amartya Sen put the Great Chinese Famine in a global context, stating that lack of democracy was the major culprit and comparing it to other famines in capitalist countries.